raffimolero/kelasu/README.md

  J ║                     ║ J ║           @         ║ J
    ╚[0-1-2-3-4-5-6-7-8-9]╝   ╚[0-1-2-3-4-5-6-7-8-9]╝

--- At the end of the board, Warriors can "Recall" back to their home rank.
+-- Warriors can teleport backwards exactly 9 tiles to "Recall".
    -- This does not collide with any other pieces.
--- Internally, this is implemented as "Teleport Backwards exactly 9 tiles."

 -------------------------------------------------------